- Causes of shock

 Stabilization must start immediately, often before the cause of shock is known.
 The following are common interventions to consider.

-- Fluid should be provided in boluses (e.g. 500 ml) with attention to patient response.
-The total amount of fluid administered should generally be limited to <1-2 liters in the absence of a history suggesting substantial total-body volume depletion (e.g. severe gastroenteritis with a colostomy).
+- Fluid is often provided in boluses (e.g., 500 ml) with attention to patient response.
+The total amount of fluid administered should generally be limited to <1-2 liters in the absence of a history suggesting substantial total-body volume depletion (e.g., severe gastroenteritis with a colostomy).

 - Fluid administration can be diagnostic and therapeutic in confusing situations where hypovolemia is suspected:

 - If fluid resuscitation alone resolves shock, this supports a diagnosis of hypovolemia.